• Current students

 Updating your CRM profile:

-• The Robot updates your CRM profile with its review outcome for the purposes of recording the exemption application decision.
+The Robot updates the applicant’s CRM profile with its review outcome for the purposes of recording the exemption application decision.

-Note: You have the right to object to the use of your Personal Data for our legitimate business interests (see below "Right to Object where Processing is on the basis of the Institute's Legitimate Interests").
-To make an objection, please contact transcripts@charteredaccountants.ie
+Note: The data subjects have the right to object to the use of their personal data for the Institute’s legitimate business interests (see "Right to Object where Processing is on the basis of the Institute's Legitimate Interests").
+To make an objection, the data subject should contact privacy@charteredaccountants.ie.

-If you do object, we will have an opportunity to demonstrate that there are compelling legitimate grounds which override your rights and freedoms or that processing is necessary for the establishment, exercise or defence of legal claims.
+If a data subject objects, the Institute will have an opportunity to demonstrate that there are compelling legitimate grounds which override the data subject’s rights and freedoms or that processing is necessary for the establishment, exercise or defence of legal claims.

 A Legitimate Interests Assessment requires us to:

-1. identify our legitimate interests in processing your Personal Data;
+1. identify our legitimate interests in processing personal data;

-2. show that the processing is necessary to achieve the legitimate interests; and
+2. demonstrate that the processing is necessary to achieve the legitimate interests; and

-3. consider carefully the Institute's right to process your Personal Data for the purposes of your CAP 1 and/or CAP 2 exemption application and to use the RPA machine learning technology in the context of your right as a Data Subject to privacy.
+3. consider carefully the Institute's right to process Personal Data for the purposes of CAP1 and/or CAP2 exemption application and to use the RPA machine learning technology in the context of the applicants or students right as a Data Subject to privacy.

-The overarching conclusion of our Legitimate Interests Assessment is that, while each Applicant's right to privacy is significant and important, the Institute's responsibility to process CAP 1 and CAP 2 exemption requests efficiently and in a timely manner outweighs an Applicant's privacy right in these particular circumstances.
+• While each applicant's right to privacy is significant and important, the Institute's responsibility to process CAP1 and CAP2 exemption requests efficiently and in a timely manner outweighs an Applicant's privacy right in these particular circumstances.
+The following is relevant to this conclusion: the Institute has a legitimate interest in processing your personal data in order to make determinations about your exemption application for the examinations.

 Right to object where processing is on the basis of the Institute's legitimate interests